PTB-M4D/PyDynamic/docs/Examples.rst

 Examples
 ========

-On the project website and the separate `PyDynamic_tutorials <https://github.com/PTB-PSt1/PyDynamic_tutorials>`_ repository you can find various examples illustrating the application of PyDynamic in the *examples* and *tutorials* subfolders.
+On the project website in the *examples* and *tutorials* subfolders and the separate `PyDynamic_tutorials <https://github.com/PTB-PSt1/PyDynamic_tutorials>`_ repository you can find various examples illustrating the application of PyDynamic.
 Here is just a short list to get you started.

 Quick Examples
 --------------